adslbarxatov/MafiaHelper/docs/index.md

 - access a full range of app and Lab help and support resources.

 The ***interface for entering names and roles of players*** performs:
+- managing, saving and ordering of players names;
 - independent control of the distribution of roles and the correctness of the input.
 In this case, the specified names are remembered for use in the next game, and the specified roles are reset after exiting the current session.